SmartTokenLabs/token-negotiator-examples/README.md

 Using [HTTP-Server](https://www.npmjs.com/package/http-server), or any means you choose to serve this website, inspect the index.html negotiation and authentication steps to read Liscon Tickets and complete full attestation.

-Example use cases include; using this example to make a third party website that uses the same Liscon Ticket for an entriely different purpose / or extends the functionality of the power of the ticket within the event virtually or in the real world e.g. discounts on food, vip entry to a VR Dapp.
+Example use cases include; using this example to make a third party website that uses the Liscon Ticket for an entriely different purpose / or extends the functionality of the power of the ticket at the event or virtually e.g. discounts on food, vip entry to a VR Dapp.

 ## Usage